 Making tattoos is a trendy thing in the 21st century.
 People today are crazy about getting tattoos made.
-People get tattoos made on hands, ankles, neck, stomach, etc. Tattoos are a form of body modifications which are made on the body either temporarily or permanently.
+People get tattoos made on hands, ankles, neck, stomach, etc. Tattoos are a form of body modifications that are made on the body either temporarily or permanently.
 Tattoos are made with the help of inks and dyes.
 These can be of three types: decorative, symbolic and pictorial.
 The beautiful tattoo just means designs on arms, hands, etc.

 Symbolic tattoos are those where a person or a quality is depicted via the use of symbols.

-For example, a dove that symbolises peace.
+For example, a dove that symbolizes peace.
 Pictorial tattoo involves a picture of the person that needs to be tattooed.
 Here we will be talking about pictorial as well as symbolic tattoos which involve making of ancient Greek Gods tattoos.

-Let us look at the main ancient Greek Gods tattoos and their significance.
+Let us look at the main ancient Greek Gods’ tattoos and their significance.

 1) Hermes tattoos: